paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 ### Miners
 If you are flying any other mining ship than the boosters you will start mining from the outer edges of the ore field.
 As the field gets mined out you will circle towards the center.
 No ore should be left on the outer edges when miners reach the center.

-Stay within the booster range, but at least 30km away from the boosters as lon as possible.
+Stay within the booster range, but at least 30km away from the boosters as long as possible.
 When all of the other ores on the field are mined out you can go within this range.

 At no time should a miner be within 10km of the booster.